Sydney: Historical governance

 The first five governors had near autocratic power in the colony of New South Wales, subject only to the laws of England and the supervision of the Colonial Office in London.
 Sydney was the seat of government for the colony which encompassed over half the Australian continent.
-The first Legislative Council met in 1826, and in 1842 the imperial parliament expanded and reformed the council, making it partly elected.
+The first Legislative Council met in 1826, and in 1842, the imperial parliament expanded and reformed the council, making it partly elected.
 In the same year, the town of Sydney officially became a city and an elected municipal council was established.
 The council had limited powers, mostly relating to services such as street lighting and drainage.
 Its boundaries were restricted to an area of 11.6 square kilometres, taking in the city centre and the modern suburbs of Woolloomooloo, Surry Hills, Chippendale, and Pyrmont.
 As Sydney grew, other municipal councils were formed to provide local administration.

-In 1856 New South Wales achieved responsible government with the introduction of a bicameral parliament, based in Sydney, comprising a directly elected Legislative Assembly and a nominated Legislative Council.
+In 1856, New South Wales achieved responsible government with the introduction of a bicameral parliament, based in Sydney, comprising a directly elected Legislative Assembly and a nominated Legislative Council.
 With the federation of the Australian colonies in 1901, Sydney became the capital of the state of New South Wales and its administration was divided between the Commonwealth, State and constituent local governments.

 Government in the present

 In common with other Australian capital cities, Sydney has no single local government covering its whole area.
 Local government areas have responsibilities such as local roads, libraries, child care, community services and waste collection, whereas the state government retains responsibility for main roads, traffic control, public transport, policing, education, and major infrastructure project.
 There are 33 local government areas which are wholly or mostly within Greater Sydney as defined by the Australian Statistical Geography Standard.
+Greater Sydney's boundaries encompass 49 state electoral districts and 24 federal electoral districts.